Modularity of higher theta series I: cohomology of the generic fiber: Fourier analysis of cohomological correspondences

 Note that $P$ is the total space of the perfect complex $\cP$ over $S$ that is obtained by taking the total complex of the double complex

-Here $\cC^{\flat}$ is placed in the original degrees, and the other terms are shifted accordingly.
-Then (1) is equivalent to \begin{enumerate} \item[(1')] $\cP$ is locally represented by a complex of vector bundles in degrees $\ge1$. \end{enumerate}
+Here the displayed complex means the totalization with $\cC^{\flat}$ in horizontal degree $0$, $\cE_{0}\op \cD^{\flat}$ in horizontal degree $1$, and $\cF_{0}$ in horizontal degree $2$, while retaining the internal cohomological gradings.
+By the preceding closed-embedding criterion, (1) is equivalent to \begin{enumerate} \item[(1')] $\cP$ is locally represented by a complex of vector bundles in degrees $\ge1$. \end{enumerate}

 Similarly, $Q$ is the total space of the perfect complex $\cQ$ over $S$ that is obtained by taking the total complex of the double complex